zaiisao/Documentation/en/faqs/audio_low.md

 ---
-title: The audio volume of other users is too low.
+title: How to solve the problem of low volume?
 description:
 platform: All Platforms
-updatedAt: Tue Oct 22 2019 15:09:03 GMT+0800 (CST)
+updatedAt: Tue Apr 28 2020 21:33:47 GMT+0800 (CST)
 ---
-# The audio volume of other users is too low.
+# How to solve the problem of low volume?
 ## Step 1: Self-check

 Check the following: